jmchor/jmchor/README.md

 ## Hi, I'm Johannes

-I (he/him) am a **developer-in-progress** - I found my passion in coding and I'm working on my knowledge base of MERN stack web applications.
+I (he/him) am a fullstack React developer - I found my passion in coding and I'm working based on the MERN stack but branching out (looking at you, GraphQL!)

-Currently I'm mostly focused on study projects but as a *learning-by-tweaking* type of person I like to write and test code in various environments (like [these](#coding-projects))
+After finishing my bootcamp as web developer I am currently focused on creating apps that scratch my own itch.

 ## Coding projects